JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/conditionals-matching/README.md

 ### Rejection template

-Template [`rejected.ftlh`](./project/web/rejected.ftlh) is self explanatory.
+Template [`rejected.ftlh`](./project/web/rejected.ftlh) is self-explanatory.
 It just shows a message upfront and an "OK" button to proceed.
 The message displayed is whatever was passed to `RRF` (key `msg`).

 ### Flow analysis